mlange-42/Sonic-LP/lp/first-steps/house-bounce.md

 all other loops every 16 beats, or 4 bars.
 The `offset` variable can be used to start the track at a certain point, for tweaking.

+The `:main` loop starts with a short delay to allow the other loops which are synchronized with it to start before the first cue.

 ```ruby
 #- Main loop
 offset = 0